Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

       $ virtualenv -p python3.6 /Path/to/virtual/env/

-Then activate the virtual environment (from terminal inside the working folder):
+Then activate the virtual environment (from terminal inside the working folder not inside env folder):

       $ source env/bin/activate